Key Takeaways

 Trauma bonding often happens in romantic relationships but can involve any situation where one person is exploiting or abusing another.
 For example, trauma bonds can develop between friends, colleagues, in cases of elder abuse, and as a result of adverse childhood experiences.
 People with dependent personalities, separation anxiety, insecure attachment styles, or a history of abuse may have an increased risk for trauma bonding.

-Signs and symptoms of trauma bonding
+Signs of trauma bonding

 It’s not always easy to recognize when you’re in an unhealthy or abusive relationship.
 Trauma bonds tend to be cyclical, meaning there are periods of good followed by bad, and are based on a power imbalance.
 When an abuser does something harmful, the other person may justify or make excuses for the behavior by saying something like: